a-boring-company/obsidian-paste-rename/README.md

 	Note that Obsidian may display a notice when a link has changed, this option cannot disable that.
 - **Output as HTML** *(New)*

   When enabled, renamed images will be inserted as centered HTML image tags instead of markdown links.
-This integrates with the img2html plugin format.
+This follows the same HTML structure used by the community “img2html” Obsidian plugin (which converts Markdown image links to HTML).
 The HTML output includes:
   - Centered layout with CSS styling
   - Automatic figure caption generated from image filename (underscores replaced with spaces)
   - Configurable image width